santiment/academy/src/docs/santiment-queries/api-access/index.md

-Before you start, make sure you acquaint yourself with the Sanqueries product and the SQL queries you can write by reading the `Introduction`, `Exploration` and `Writing SQL Queries` articles that can be found on the [Sanqueries Oveview](/santiment-queries/introduction/) page.
+Before you start, make sure you acquaint yourself with the Sanqueries product and the SQL queries you can write by reading the `Introduction`, `Exploration` and `Writing SQL Queries` articles that can be found on the [Sanqueries Overview](/santiment-queries/introduction/) page.

 The [Santiment Queries Web Interface](https://app.santiment.net/queries) is only one of the ways to execute queries and access the data.

-For those who want to automate the process of executing queries, we provide access access via our GraphQL API.
+For those who want to automate the process of executing queries, we provide access via our GraphQL API.
 You can query the API endpoint directly or use our [python library](https://github.com/santiment/sanpy).